Engineering Projects

 To see all projects done with Velatron, click here

-Horizontal Dremel Mill
+Horizontal Dremel Grinder

 MADE WHILE WORKING AT VELATRON TECHNOLOGIES